hako-mikan/sd-webui-regional-prompter/README.md

 In this mode, the direction selected in `Divide mode` changes which separator is applied first:
 - In `Horizontal` mode, the image is first split to rows with `ADDROW` or `;` in Divide ratio, then each row is split to regions with `ADDCOL` or `,` in Divide ratio.
 - In `Vertical` mode, the image is first split to columns with `ADDCOL` or `,` in Divide ratio, then each column is split to regions with `ADDROW` or `;` in Divide ratio.
+- When the flip option is enabled, it swaps the , and ;.
+This allows you to obtain an area that is rotated 90 degrees while keeping the same ratios used in Columns/Rows.

 In any case, the conversion of prompt clauses to rows and columns is from top to bottom, left to right.

 ```